KingIsulgard/Cocos2D-CCMask-class/README.md

 // Create a masked image based on the object and the mask and add it to the screen CCMask *masked = [CCMask createMaskForObject: object withMask: mask];
 [self addChild: masked];

+You can also use redrawMasked is you feel the urge to rerender the mask, for example after you moved it.
+[masked redrawMasked];